JermellB/restagraph/docs/HTTP_API.md

 The UID must be unique for each resource-type.
 That is, if you define a `routers` resource and a `switches` resource, no two routers can have the same UID, but a router and a switch can.
 Bear this in mind when designing your schema.

+UIDs must also be URL-safe, so they're restricted to the set of "unreserved characters" from section 2.3 of [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt): this is the unaccented Latin alphabet (a-z and A-Z), digits 0-9, and the four non-alphanumeric characters `-`, `_`, `.` and `~`.

-On success, returns a status code of 201, and the URI for the newly-created resource, e.g. `/People/Blake`.
+On success, the server returns a status code of 201, and the URI for the newly-created resource, e.g. `/People/Blake`.

 Note that it will return a 400 error if you try to set the `createddate` or `lastmodified` datestamps, and a 403 if you try to set any attribute whose `read-only` value in the schema is `True`.